tripleaceme/SQL-Note/README.md

 - Since organizations frequently store data using multiple technologies, there is a need to unplug SQL from a particular database server and provide a service that can span multiple databases.
 For example, a report may need to bring together data stored in Oracle, Hadoop, JSON files, CSV files, and Unix log files.

-- A new generation of tools have been built to meet this type of challenge, and one of the most promising is <a href='https://drill.apache.org/'> Apache Drill</a>, which is an open source query engine that allows users to write queries that can access data stored in most any database or filesystem.
+- A new generation of tools have been built to meet this type of challenge, and one of the most promising is <a href='https://drill.apache.org/'>Apache Drill</a>, which is an open source query engine that allows users to write queries that can access data stored in most any database or filesystem.

  My Note on SQL from beginner to Advance (MySQL)
   -  **Bullet point texts are critical !**